B-Souty/umami-ha-demo/README.md

 ```

 Upong navigating to Umami, you will see a security prompt.
 This is because for the sake of demonstration this stack was setup using a self-signed certificate.
 Add an exception to your browser and access Umami.
 You can login to your instance by using the default credentials `admin:umami`

+## TODO

+While the current solution works, there are several improvements that still need to be made.
+A list of those improvements can be found [here](docs/TODO.md)